 Instructor: Anil Damle

 Office hours: Tuesday and Thursday (starting August 24) from 10:30 AM - 11:30 AM in 423 Gates Hall, or by appointment.
-Exceptions due to instructor travel will be posted here.
+No office hours will be held on November 7 or 9 due to instructor travel

 Lectures: Tuesday and Thursday from 1:25 pm till 2:40 pm in Hollister Hall 320